-Although old growth forest was once a dominant feature throughout most of the Maryland landscape, only about 40 small, remnants remain scattered (MD DNR. unpublished data).
-The ongoing inventory for old growth forests on state lands has documented 1,981 acres of this important key wildlife habitat in western Maryland.
-This habitat is fragmented into small patches ranging in size from about 3 to 390 acres.
+Although old growth forest was once a dominant feature throughout most of the Maryland landscape, only about 40 small, scattered remnants remain (MD DNR. unpublished data).
+The Maryland DNR has identified 2,399 acres of old growth forests on State Forest land (Table 1 This habitat is fragmented into small patches ranging in size from about 3 to 390 acres.
 Only five areas exceed 100 acres each.
 Most are considerably smaller (3-50 acres) and confined to isolated steep slopes, sheltered ravines or otherwise difficult to access areas where they were spared from indiscriminate logging and/or deforestation associated with agriculture.
-However, their isolation and limited acreage, along with increasing degradation of the surrounding landscape (e.g., via fragmentation) has compromised their ability to support old growth flora and fauna and function as intact ecosystems.
+However, their isolation and limited acreage, along with increasing degradation of the surrounding landscape (e.q., via fragmentation) has compromised their ability to support old growth flora and fauna and function as intact ecosystems.
 Many areas are also threatened by invasive plant species, introduced insect pests and pathogens, and disruption of natural disturbance processes.